node-class-may-2023/ComIT_Node/nodejs.md

 * The HTTP module provides the basic features to have an HTTP server
 * To create a real application we need more abstraction so we can handle more complexity
 * This is the reason why we have many other modules that uses the basic HTTP adding more features and abstraction
-* Some the of the most know web server modules are:
+* Some the of the most common web server modules are:
   * [Express](http://expressjs.com/)
   * [Hapi](http://hapijs.com/)
   * [Koa](http://koajs.com/)